Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Application I: HSC–WISE composite mask

 \subsection{Adding a stage for WISE}

 To create a mask for WISE artifacts (difraction spikes, star halos, ghosts, etc.) we pixelize a catalog of objects severely affected by them.
 These were queried from the Reject table of the AllWISE database\footnote{\href{https://irsa.ipac.caltech.edu/Missions/wise.html}{irsa.ipac.caltech.edu/Missions/wise.html}}, by selecting objects either spurious or contaminated by those artifacts in W1, W2 or W3 bands.
 It is entirely possible to create a mask for moon trails (i.e. scattered light due to off-field lunar illumination) with the same procedure, but omit the steps for the sake of brevity.
 Below, we pixelize the artifacts (\texttt{WISE\_FILE}) and regenerate the combined mask.
-The resulting MOC is visualized in Figure \ref{fig:hsc_pluswise}.
+The resulting MOC is visualized in Figure \ref{fig:hsc_pluswise} and Table \ref{params_app1} lists the key configuration parameters adopted.